Last Updated on March 1, 2021

 You don’t have to do exactly as your parents did, and looking for crib alternatives is a great start.
 This said, my list of alternatives to cribs is meant to be informational.
 Take an open-minded approach and read the pros and cons carefully:)

 If you want your child to sleep in your bed, then just go with it.
 As long as you and your partner aren’t smokers, don’t drink excessively and don’t use a sofa as a bed, you should be fine.
 This said many parents assume that the practice will stop on its own.
 The truth is that you need an escape plan.
 Otherwise, you’ll end up with a six-year-old still sleeping in your bed.

 A snuggle nest (discussed below) is an excellent help for parents at first.
 It will create a small space around your infant, so you don’t have to worry about baby rolling out.
-This said bedside sleeper is even better as you get to keep the big bed for yourself and still enjoy the closeness.
+This said, a bedside sleeper (or co sleeper) is even better as you get to keep the big bed for yourself and still enjoy the closeness.